U.S. Senate investigators split on party lines over IRS scandal

 Republican investigators disagreed, defending the job done by the Treasury Inspector General for Tax Administration (TIGTA) last year in reviewing the IRS' handling of tax-exemption applications received from political groups.

-Last year's controversy stemmed from allegations that IRS agents had singled out applications for tax-exempt status from the Tea Party movement and other conservative groups for extra scrutiny.
-When a senior IRS executive apologized over the issue, a furor ensued that led to the resignation of the chief of the IRS and multiple investigations and congressional hearings.
+Last year's controversy stemmed from allegations IRS agents had singled out applications for tax-exempt status from the Tea Party movement and other conservative political groups for extra scrutiny.
+When a senior IRS executive apologized over the issue, a furor ensued that led to the resignation of the chief of the IRS, multiple investigations and hearings and bipartisan condemnation of the tax agency.

-Separately on Friday, the IRS acknowledged that it had discovered the loss of more related employee emails from the 2009-2014 period being probed by Republican congressional investigators, according to a letter sent to them by the agency.

-Obtained by Reuters, the letter said emails for five current or former IRS employees had been lost in a computer crash.
-The agency earlier this year said it had lost many emails by a former senior IRS executive, triggering another round of congressional hearings.

-"The IRS has determined that five of the employees had hard-drive issues that resulted in a probable loss of emails," IRS Commissioner John Koskinen said in a statement on Friday.

-He said the IRS had salvaged 14,000 potentially relevant emails from those lost.
-"The IRS has found no evidence that any IRS personnel deliberately destroyed any evidence," he said.

-In the Senate subcommittee report, Democrats said IRS staffers reviewing tax-exemption applications subjected both conservative and liberal groups to extra scrutiny, while Republicans complained conservatives got worse IRS treatment.
+In the subcommittee report, Democrats said IRS staffers had targeted both conservative and liberal non-profits for unfair scrutiny, while Republicans once again complained that conservative groups got disproportionately worse IRS treatment.

-Democrats singled out TIGTA for harsh criticism.
+The Democrats singled out TIGTA for harsh criticism, however.
 The independent watchdog is headed by J. Russell George, a lawyer nominated by former Republican President George W. Bush and confirmed by the Senate in November 2004.

-The report focused chiefly on conservative groups and said that "inappropriate criteria" were used by the IRS for selecting applications for closer, lengthier review.
+The audit report focused chiefly on scrutiny of conservative groups and pointed to "inappropriate criteria" being used at the IRS for selecting applications for closer review and "ineffective management."
+This drew wide public attention and inflamed Republicans' indignation over the IRS' conduct.

 TIGTA's George said in an emailed statement that he was reviewing the subcommittee report.
 "I firmly stand behind the audit report that we issued last year," he said.